 It’s so much fun looking back on old parties.
 Especially the ones where the kids are so little!
 This magical Polar Express party is one I’ve been reminiscing over lately.
 It was so long ago, before I blogged or began planning and styling parties for a living.
 It was so much fun setting it up with my friend Sarah for our little ones.
 It still makes me smile and more importantly BELIEVE!

 All aboard!
 We started with a light box, welcoming passengers to the celebrations.
+This light up sign from Oriental Trading could also be a really cool option!

 A must for any Polar Express party, a train table.
 The kids loved being able to play with the trains.
 We popped the table up on some “snow” for a winter look.
 That is Sarah’s daughter Riley Grace on the left and my little monkey Parker on the right.